fwilleke80/com_audioarchive/README.md

 - **Queue stale spectral analyses**
 - **Retry failed spectral analyses**
 - **Regenerate all spectral analyses**

-**Regenerate all spectral analyses** queues every clip with an available original file, skips duplicate pending or running jobs, and immediately starts the existing incremental processor.
-Use it after changing spectrum-generation parameters.
+- **Delete all spectral-analysis data**

+Both **Regenerate all** actions queue every eligible clip with an available original file through the normal database-backed job system.
+Duplicate pending or running jobs are skipped.
+Processing uses the same queue list, progress display, retry handling, and **Process analysis queue** control as all other analysis operations.

+The delete-all actions permanently remove the generated files and analysis database records for the selected type, reset every corresponding clip status to missing, and cancel pending or running jobs.
+Existing job rows are retained as history; active jobs are marked cancelled rather than deleted.
+Original audio files and the other analysis type are not affected.

 The shared **Process analysis queue** action processes jobs incrementally and displays progress.
 Closing or reloading the page stops the browser loop but does not discard untouched jobs.
 Reopen the maintenance page and start processing again to continue.
 Interrupted running jobs are recovered after their processing lock expires and are retried up to the configured maximum attempt count.